caiowakamatsu/Path-Tracer/README.md

-# Ray Tracer
+# Path Tracer
-This is a ray tracer I'm working on in C++.
+This is a path tracer I'm working on in C++.

 ## Getting Started